"New Strategist" publishes several titles related to demographics:

+Who/what would collect statistics on my topic?
 Governments tend to collect many kinds of statistics as do news organizations, polling places, institutes, think tanks and researchers also collect data.

+How would statistics on my topic be made public?
 You can find statistics in a number of places, both in print and online.
 Not every statistic is publicly available, however.

+What possible barriers might prevent me from finding statistics on my topic?
 Statistics for your topic might not be public or available in a neat package.
 There might be language barriers.
 Data may simply not have been collected on your topic.